- Anti-Bullying Policy

 Skyline School and the Solana Beach School District is a tobacco-free site.
 Use of all tobacco products shall be prohibited within any district building, facility, or vehicle.
 In addition, the use of all tobacco products is prohibited on school grounds or premises.
 This prohibition shall also apply to all individuals attending or representing the school district at school-sponsored activities held off district property.

 Because volunteers are such an integral part of Skyline, it is important to keep our standards high.
-All volunteers will be required to sign the Volunteer Code of Conduct.
 It is important for all volunteers to remember the following:

 We so appreciate all that you do for Skyline Elementary School.

 Wellness PolicyBoardDocs is intended for the use of subscribers and licensed customers.
 All users are required to read and follow the acceptable use policy.